datenanfragen/website/content/en/act/honey/index.md

 Did you use Honey and maybe weren't aware of this data hoarding?
 Or do you simply want to know what Honey has saved about you?
 The GDPR grants you a number of {{< link slug="your-gdpr-rights" text="rights regarding your personal data" >}}, including the right to request a free copy of all data a company has collected <!-- stored? --> about you, the {{< link slug="your-gdpr-rights#right-of-data-access" text="**right of data access**" >}}.

-If you want to file a complaint with the data protection authorities, after inspecting the files Honey stored on you, you can use the template at the end of this article.
+If you feel Honey violated your rights after inspecting the data they have stored on you and you want to file a complaint with the data protection authorities, you can use the template at the end of this article.

 ## How can I request my data?